L O A D I N G

 On Twitter, where I frequently post about PWAs, Web Components, and the capabilities of the modern web, you may follow me.

-When compared to native apps, PWAs provide too many advantages.
+In comparison between native apps vs PWAs, PWAs provide too many advantages.
 If your website is mobile-friendly, you may quickly convert it to an app.
 This implies that you are no longer required to create separate apps for iOS and Android.

 Since your app is essentially just a website, users can find it by searching for it on Google.
 Give the URL to the person you wish to install it on instead of going through the app store submission process.

-To utilize your program and to look at Progressive web apps(PWA) VS Native apps, consumers won’t need to download tens of megabytes of code anymore.
+To utilize your program and to look at pwa vs native app, consumers won’t need to download tens of megabytes of code anymore.
 Your PWA can be lightweight and quick because it is only made of HTML, CSS, and JavaScript.

 You are no longer required to ask your users to install updates.
 When your app gets a new version, you must upload it to your web server, and users will immediately start using the updated version when they return.